 Where Can I Bet on Sports in Illinois?

 The Illinois sports betting laws will allow casinos, racetracks, off-track betting facilities, and even professional sports stadiums to house their own sportsbook.

-So far, there have been three casino sportsbooks in Illinois that have launched.
+So far, there have been seven casino sportsbooks in Illinois that have received licenses.
 Those casinos are as follows:

 - Rivers Casino Des Plaines

 - Hollywood Casino Aurora

 The first casino to launch a land-based sportsbook in Illinois was Rivers Casino Des Plaines.
 They did so a week before March Madness 2020 was supposed to take place.
 The tournament, however, was unfortunately canceled.

 The only other sportsbooks in Illinois that are open now are the Argosy Casino in Alton, Grand Victoria Casino in Elgin, and Casino Queen in East St. Louis.

 The other locations are looking to open their sportsbooks as soon as it is safe to do so and they are allowed by the Illinois government.
 Due to COVID-19 precautions, the sportsbooks may open with limited capacity and other health protocols.

 More locations are expected to submit applications in the near future.